WalkingMachine/sara_install/README.md

 1. [Troubleshooting](#troubleshooting)

 ## Recommended tools
 These tool are recommended by Walking Machine to work on Sara.
-Those are only mere recomendation.
+Those are only mere recommendation.
 You are invited to use your prefered IDE (except visual studio.
-Yerk!).
+Yerk! :P ).
 1. atom
 1. pycharm
 1. clion